 And really, a lot of stuff that I put in this category turned out to be incredibly useful: Miracle Blankets, the aforementioned wipes/warmer combo (which we use for the convenience of a tub full o’ ready-to-use wipes, not really for the temperature), baby food cookbooks, a variety of different fancy bottles for a baby who rejected the ones Noah loved.
 Some of it?
 Not so much.
 (Cough NEW EXTRA FANCY SWINGS cough.)
 But live and learn.

-BUT ALSO: We bought a lot of that stuff AFTER Ezra arrived.
+BUT ALSO: We bought a lot of that stuff AFTER my second son, Ezra, arrived.
 He arrived and didn’t fit into any of Noah’s clothes.
 He arrived and would only sleep when swaddled.
 He arrived and just did a whole MESS of different stuff and liked different things and some hand-me-downs worked and some didn’t.
 So…we used those Amazon gift certificates and Target gift cards and bought the stuff we needed.
 And somehow WE ALL SURVIVED.

 So don’t stress out.
 You’re likely extremely well-prepared for this baby.
 Do a test run on reassembling all your existing gear to make sure parts aren’t missing, and (this is important) spend some time on Google to make sure nothing you’ve saved has been recalled by the manufacturer.
 (Incidentally, a favorite cloth book of BOTH of my boys has lead in it.
 I AM THRILLED.)
 Add a few useful things to your registry, a few fun things, hoard the gift cards for later.
 You’ll be fine.